Solomon's Stables: Modern construction of the Marwani prayer hall

 The Southern Wall of the Temple Mount showing damaged area and criticized repair job as a bright white patch to right.

 The Waqf began digging a huge hole in the southeastern area of the Temple Mount, without a permit from the Jerusalem municipality or archaeological supervision using tractors and heavy vehicles.
 This action drew criticism from archaeologists, who said that archaeological strata and artifacts were being damaged in the process and the excavations weakened the stability of the Southern Wall.
 The excavations are thought to have been responsible for creating a large, visible bulge in the Southern Wall that threatened the structural integrity of the Temple Mount, necessitating major repairs.
 The repairs were called "unsightly" because they appear as a large, bright, white patch of smooth stones in a golden tan wall of rusticated ashlar.

-In December 1996 the new mosque was officially inaugurated as Al-Marwani Mosque and names after the Umayyad Al-Marwani family, the family of Abd al-Malik ibn Marwan, the Umayyad caliph that built the Al-Aqsa Compound where the Al-Marwani Mosque is located at.
+In December 1996 The newly renovated mosque was officially inaugurated as Al-Marwani Mosque, named after Abd al-Malik ibn Marwan a prominent ruler of the Marwanid branch of the Umayyad dynasty, descended from Marwan I. Abd al-Malik and his son Al-Walid I are also responsible for constructing the early monumental structures of the Dome of the Rock and the Qibli Mosque within the Al-Aqsa Mosque Compound.

 In 1999, construction began on an emergency exit for the Al-Marwani Mosque.
 In doing so, bulldozers dug a pit more than 131 ft long and nearly 40 ft deep, with lorry trucks carting away hundreds of tons of soil and debris from the area.
-In order to preserve the archaeological integrity of the site, the soil that had been carted away was reclaimed by Israeli archaeologists, who began sifting through the removed earth in search of undisclosed artefacts, a project that became known as the Temple Mount Sifting Project.
+In order to preserve the archaeological integrity of the site, the soil that had been carted away was reclaimed by Israeli archaeologists, who began sifting through the removed earth in search of undisclosed artifacts, a project that became known as the Temple Mount Sifting Project.